 which became the first Public Private Partnership Company in Syria

 Syria gained its independence in 1946 and during its years as the Syrian Republic between 1946 and 1963, its early years were marked by economic growth and political stability.
 Unfortunately, the political turmoil of the 50s and 60s caused Sadek Ghraoui to suffer serious losses and over a period of a decade his company was nationalised twice.

 Workers at the Syrian public shareholding company for Biscuit and Chocolate,

 Sadek Ghroaui’s last project in 1966

-The manufacturing line for the biscuits was bought from Werner and Pfleiderer in Stuttgart, while the chocolate line was bought from Carle Montanari in Italy, and the toffee line from Nagema.
-The company name was S. Ghraoui and Co.
+The manufacturing line needed to produce the biscuits was purchased from Werner and Pfleiderer in Stuttgart, the line for the chocolate from the Italian company Carle Montanari and the caramel line from the East German manufacturing combine, Nagema.
+The new company name was S. Ghraoui and Co.
 (Syrian Company for Chocolate & Biscuits).

-And this was the last industrial venture of the father of Bassam Ghraoui, which was nationalized in 1965 under the ruling of the Baath party.
-The Syrian government took complete control of the management and the production without the presence of Mr. Ghraoui.
+This was the last industrial venture of Bassam Ghraoui’s father.
+The factory was nationalised under the Baath Party’s leadership in 1965; the Syrian government took complete control of the factory’s management and production, without Mr. Ghraoui.

 Bassam S. Ghraoui

 Following the complete loss of the enterprise and the untimely death of Sadek A. Ghraoui in 1969, his son, Bassam S. Ghraoui, started over from scratch from the single small shop remaining to the family.